How to Propagate Monstera Deliciosa

 Yeah, putting aerial roots in water won’t guarantee new growth, but it can be a great way to root a node without chopping it.
 It’s the same principle as air layering, but the node will grow water roots, so it’ll be a little bit more finicky to transfer to soil.

 Remember that when you come to chop your airlayered props you'll need a node to get a plant.
-If you just chop of the aerial root they'll just wither away.
+If you chop the aerial root off the plant it'll just perish.

 Pros of airlayering